RikkuX491/SE-NYC-TEMPLATE-Phase-2/README.md

 7. In the `Pet` component in `Pet.js`, render the value for the pet's likes where it says `/* pet's likes goes here */`

 Hint: You can access the value for the pet's likes from the `pet` prop whose value is an `object` that has a key named `likes`.

+8. In the `PetPage` component in `PetPage.js`, declare a function named `updatePet` that has one parameter named `updatedPetData`.
+The `updatePet` function should update an existing pet on the page.
+To do this, you will need to call the `setPetsState` setter function to update the value of the `petsState` to contain an array that contains the updated data for the pet that should be updated.

+Hint: You can use the `map()` array iterator method to create a new array that includes the `updatedPetData` object if the value for the `id` key of `updatedPetData` is equal to the `id` for a pet in one of the iterations of `map()`, but does not change the data for the other pets.
+Update only the pet whose `id` matches the value of `updatedPetData.id`.

 ### Process: Building React Features With State